SCIENCE EPISODE

 • Gastrointestinal issues like nausea and bloating due to having too much GLP-1.

-While these medications can be beneficial for people with serious health issues, for most of us natural approaches to boost GLP-1 are safer and more sustainable.
+While these medications can be beneficial for people with serious health issues, for most of us natural approaches to boost GLP-1 may be safer and more sustainable.

 Natural hacks to boost GLP-1

-Here are effective, science-based hacks to naturally increase GLP-1 levels:
+Here are science-based hacks that may help naturally increase GLP-1 levels:

 • Eat your food in the right order: start with veggies, then protein and fats, then starches and sugars last (read study).
 This is also part of my glucose hacks, since it also decreases post-meal glucose spikes.

-• Chew your food thoroughly: slow, mindful chewing stimulates GLP-1 release.
-Studies show that solid foods promote higher GLP-1 responses compared to pureed or liquid meals. (read study)
+• Chew your food thoroughly: slow, mindful chewing can stimulate GLP-1 release.
+Studies show that solid foods promote higher GLP-1 responses compared to pureed or liquid meals.

 How does it work?
 Chewing activates digestive processes and increases the amount of GLP-1 released, prolonging satiety. (read study)